SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/_index.md

 ---
 # Page title

-title: "BF2201: Investments"
+title: "Investments Principles"

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.

-linktitle: "BF2201: Investments"
+linktitle: "Investments Principles"

 # Page summary for search engines.